Robbo-lab/snake-game/activity.md

 ```

 2. Fork the Snake Game Repository
-   • Go to the repository link your Lecturer provides (e.g., https://github.com/Lecturer-name/basic-snake-game)
+   • Go to the repository link your Lecturer provided: https://github.com/Robbo-lab/snake-game.git
    • Click the “Fork” button in the top-right corner
    • This creates a copy of the repository under your **own GitHub account**